F = sc

 selected from over 1,600 photos.
 Each photo in the auto slideshow

 advances after a 10-second pause.
 The collection is a rough cut.
 Color balancing and other editing chores have not been completed.
-This site will be updated when Mark finishes his large, coffee table photography book.
+If you have a Smart TV select 'Full Screen' in your browser and enjoy the photos in high definition.
 Media queries and reprint permissions: